The Keys to Great Customer Service, Part 4: Know Your Customers

 An effective way to determine what your customers are expecting is to look at your current support channels and seek to understand how your customers prefer to contact you.

-As you can see, customers are now demanding an omnichannel approach as part of the customer experience.
-Organizations need omnichannel support capabilities to easily guide the consumer from their website to a phone call, email, live chat, social media, text, etc. In other words, your organization must offer multiple channels for customers to communicate with you, and be prepared for them to transition easily between the different channels.
+Organizations need omnichannel support capabilities to easily guide the consumer from their website to a phone call, email, live chat, social media, text, etc. In other words, your organization must provide multiple channels for customers to communicate with you, and be prepared for them to transition easily between the different channels.

 What exactly is omnichannel support?